XDC-Community/docs/learn/how-to-articles/how-to-create-and-deploy-an-xrc20-token-using-brownie.md

 ## ⚒ Adding Testnet XDC to Development Wallet

-Let's check our Signer's Address on Brownie by listing accounts:
+Now, you can check your Signer's Address on Brownie by listing accounts:

 ```sh
 brownie accounts list